rgdd/ctor/proposals/threat-model.md

 escalating privileges.

-Capability (7) includes _roving_, which means that the attacker chooses an optimal set of Tor relays to disrupt during an epoch _adaptively_.
-Roving may be _probabilistic_, in which case each relay is associated with a disrupt probability `p`.
-The time it takes to disrupt a given Tor relay should be treated as a security parameter, where ~ms is likely conservative while ~seconds may underestimate some attackers.
+Capability (7) includes _roving_, which means that the attacker chooses an optimal fraction during each epoch _adaptively_.
+This capability may also be _probabilistic_, in which case the attacker's action succeeds with probability `p`.
+The time it takes to disrupt a relay should be treated as a security parameter, where ~ms is likely conservative while ~seconds may underestimate some attackers.

 Note that (8) might be outside of Tor's threat model, but it is valuable to keep in mind because there are at least two reasons to MitM a Tor Browser session: